 Repetitive Behaviours in Children With Sensory Impairments and Multiple Disabilities

-Heather Murdoch looks "at the roles which repetitive behaviours may play in children's development and the ways in which educators interpret and respond to them."
+Heather Murdoch looks "at the roles which repetitive behaviors may play in children's development and the ways in which educators interpret and respond to them."

 Research-to-Practice: Reducing Behavior Problems in Students Who Are Deaf-Blind